dhowe/ritajs-v2/README.md

 $ yarn test.prod

 ```
-If all goes according to plan, you should see a list of successful tests
+If all goes according to plan, you should see a list of successful tests and find the library built in 'dist'

 &nbsp;